Lesson:

 Below also provides some TIPS on how a practitioner might handle each stage of the BOPPPS lesson plan and gives EXAMPLES of how to incorporate digital tools and practices that strengthen learning and hone multiple skills.

-TRY OUT the PAL Lesson Planning Companion based
+TRY OUT the PAL Lesson Planning Companion based on the BOPPPS Model

-It's a HANDY TEMPLATE you may choose to use—either as a quick reminder OR a detailed planning companion—as you consider ENGAGING YOUR LEARNERS WHILE INTEGRATING TECHNOLOGY in a purposeful manner
+It's a handy template you may choose to use—either as a quick reminder OR a detailed planning companion—as you consider engaging your learners while integrating technology in a purposeful manner

 PRACTIONER LESSON PLANNING COMPANION

-TAKE A QUICK LOOK at another adult-centric model the PAL working group found to be useful for exploring and considering the purpose of digital tools
+TAKE A QUICK LOOK at another adult-centric model the PAL working group found to be useful for exploring and considering the purpose of digital tools:

 THE 5E MODEL